DrewBradfordXYZ/quickbase-api-react/README.md

 This project takes the [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) library and makes it accessible in React.
 It retains access to the original method signatures for API requests.
 And uses the autoRenewTempTokens feature to regenerate temporary tokens after the 5 min lifespan expires.

-I created a temp token map to extend the functionality of [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) allowing it to work with multiple DBID API calls with temp tokens.
-This was strange limitation to run into, my guess is that QuickBase changed their temp token policy at one point to be strictly tied to individual DBIDs.

-I beleive this library restores the origional intent and functionality of [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) in React, so I made a library.

 ## Pitch

 - Stable: Handles temporary token mapping to dbids, logging, and API calls reliably.